-The minimum requirement is for you and your employer to pay pension contributions on earnings over £120 per week up to an upper limit of £866 per week.
-However, as mentioned previously, your employer can offer more generous terms and apply contributions to all of your pay.
+The minimum requirement is for you and your employer to pay pension contributions on a band of earnings over £120 per week (£6,240 a year) up to an upper limit of £968 per week (£50,270 a year).
+However, your employer can offer more generous terms and apply contributions to all of your pay.

 Young workers between 16 and 22 have the right to join the pension scheme but in order to qualify for the minimum employer contribution, they must earn over the lower limit of £120 per week.